Thomas-Mildner/KP-DataBinding/LectureNotes.md

 ### Challenges for data binding

-Whenever a GUI application has to be implemented (or redesigned), programmers have solve many challenges.
+Whenever a GUI application has to be implemented (or redesigned), programmers have to solve many challenges.
 To name a few there are:

 - Input Validation